Aesthetic Focus Timer: Why Design Boosts Productivity

 Poor Contrast

 Beautiful colors that you can't read defeat the purpose.
-Accessibility > pure aesthetics.
+Accessibility is better than pure aesthetics.

 Feature Bloat